Elodie-mbaye/holbertonschool-simple_shell/README.md

 execute_command.c: Executes user-entered commands. builtin.c: Implements built-in commands such as exit and env.
-_getenv.c: Provides a function to access environment variables. signal.c: Handles signals to ensure the program is not interrupted by signals like SIGINT. shell.h: Header file containing function prototypes, constants, and necessary inclusions for the project.
+_getenv.c: Provides a function to access environment variables. signal.c: Handles signals to ensure the program is not interrupted by signals like SIGIN shell.h: Header file containing function prototypes, constants, and necessary inclusions for the project. shell.h	Header file: containing function prototypes, constants, and necessary inclusions for the project.
+>>>>>>> 4a37b60 (Update README.md)
 man_1_simple_shell: Manual page describing the functionality and usage of the shell.